-There is one lecture section of this course during the summer (L5101 taught by Myrto).
-Myrto will deal with all administrative matters: missed work, problems with your grades, problems with assignment partners, the course website, and TA issues.
+Yomna Aly is the course Instructor, which means that she deals with all administrative matters: missed work, problems with your grades, problems with assignment partners, the course website, and TA issues.
+If you're not sure who to contact, though, feel free to ask me!

 The textbook, Practical Programming (2nd edition): An Introduction to Computer Science Using Python 3, matches very closely with the course material.
 Some notes: